prowler-cloud/prowler/README.md

 aws iam create-access-key --user-name prowler unset ACCOUNT_ID AWS_DEFAULT_PROFILE
 ```

-> Note: most of the actions included in the managed policy "SecurityAudit" are already in "ProwlerReadOnlyPolicy", but adding both for compatibility with future services or additions to "SecurityAudit".

 The `aws iam create-access-key` command will output the secret access key and the key id; keep these somewhere safe, and add them to `~/.aws/credentials` with an appropriate profile name to use them with prowler.
 This is the only time they secret key will be shown.
 If you lose it, you will need to generate a replacement.